-Here are some tips to try.
-They may help you be more comfortable when allergy season hits.
+Seasonal allergies, also called hay fever and allergic rhinitis, can cause sneezing, congestion and running nose.
+Here are some tips to try to help you be more comfortable when allergy season hits.

 You may feel better if you can stay away from allergy triggers.
-Here are some tips:
+This includes:

 - Stay indoors on dry, windy days.
 The best time to go outside is after a good rain, which helps clear pollen from the air.